 Physical harms from privacy breaches can include stalking, harassment, or violence.
 Location data and personal details enable real-world threats to safety.

-Financial impacts range from identity theft to employment discrimination.
+Financial impacts range from identity theft to employment discrimination, and harms can also include legal consequences when privacy failures occur.
 Economic harms from privacy breaches often exceed immediate monetary losses.

 Psychological effects include stress, anxiety, and loss of autonomy from privacy violations.
 Emotional impacts are real even when other harms don’t materialize.